boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 Security considerations specific to each of the technologies and protocols listed in the document are discussed in the specification documents of each of these protocols.

 Adequate admission control policies should be configured in the edge of the provider network to control access to specific slice resources.
+This prevents the possibility of one slice consuming resources at the expense of other slices.
 Likewise, access to classification and mapping tables have to be controlled to prevent misbehaviors (an unauthorized entity may modify the table to bind traffic to a random slice, redirect the traffic, etc.).
 Network devices have to check that a required access privilege is provided before granting access to specific data or performing specific actions.

 --- back